Add an RDP Server With Certificate Auth

 <DOMAIN_NAME>-<DOMAIN_CONTROLLER_NAME>-CA

 in the proper certificate stores.
 It should be present in all of the certificate stores viewable via the Microsoft Management Console (MMC) snap-in, specifically NTAuthCertificates, AIA Container, Certification Authorities Container, and Enrollment Services Container.
 In the same windows, under the CDP Container, you should also see a certificate revocation list (CRL) with the same name as this root certificate.
 See Verify CA Certificates Are Imported to learn how to view the certificate stores using MMC. - Check that the root domain controller certificate is present in the Trusted Root Certification Authorities tab under the group policy object settings.
-See Upload Trusted Root Certificate to AD to learn how to view it.
+See Publish Trusted Root Certificate to AD to learn how to view it.

-Upload trusted root certificate to AD
+Publish trusted root certificate to AD

 In this step, add your StrongDM root certificate as a trusted root certificate in AD.
 The trusted root certificate is different than the domain controller certificates.

-certutil -dspublish -f ca.crt RootCA
+certutil -dspublish -f rdp.cer RootCA

 - Publish the CA to the NTAuth store:

-certutil -dspublish -f ca.crt NTAuthCA
+certutil -dspublish -f rdp.cer NTAuthCA

-certutil -pulse gpupdate.exe /force
+gpupdate.exe /force

 Verify CA certificates are imported